Did you know that California is now the fifth-largest producer of sunflowers in the USA?

 6. Tanaka Farms

-Another fun family outing in Irvine, southern California is Tanaka Farms.
-A lot going on throughout the year, but Tanaka Farms really shines comes Fall.
+Another fun family outing in Irvine, Southern California, is Tanaka Farms.
+A lot going on throughout the year, but Tanaka Farms really shines come Fall.
 A wonderful addition to their pumpkin patch and Harvest Festival is their sunflowers at Hana Field.

-Sunflowers should be expected from mid-September to early October, do note this is in a separate location to the main Tanka Farm in Irvine, you’ll find the sunflower fields in Costa Mesa.
+Sunflowers should be expected from late September to early October.
+Do note, this is in a separate location from the main Tanka Farm in Irvine.
+You’ll find the sunflower fields in Costa Mesa, with the season opening on 30 September 2023 through to 29 October 2023.

 Cost: General Admission $10; Keepsake U-Pick Flower Cup $15 with 15 Blooms